Avoid HOS violations by following six rules. Before we jump into those rules, let’s look at a few facts:

 6. Split sleeper berth

 The split sleeper berth allows drivers to split the required 10-hour off-duty break into two shifts.
-One of those shifts must be between 8 and 10 hours, spent entirely in the sleeper.
-The second shift can be between 2 and 8 hours.
-It can be completed in the sleeper berth, off-duty, or as a combination of sleeper berth and off-duty.
+One of those shifts must be be at least 7 hours long, spent entirely in the sleeper.
+The second shift must be at least 2 hours long and can be completed in the sleeper berth, off-duty, or as a combination of sleeper berth and off-duty.
+Both periods when added up must total to be at least 10 hours.

 Regardless of the order in which a driver takes these breaks, taking them will give the driver a new 11-hour drive time and 14-hour driving window.
 The window begins after completion of the first qualifying break.